 What are statins?

-Research over the last few years has uncovered other benefits linked to statins, apart from cardiovascular ones.
-Researchers from the Mayo Clinic carried out a study that found that statins may reduce people's risk of developing esophageal cancer (cancer of the gullet).
+Research into statins over the last few years has uncovered additional benefits, other than those based on cardiovascular outcomes.
+For instance, researchers from the Mayo Clinic, MN, carried out a study demonstrating that statins might reduce people's risk of developing esophageal cancer (cancer of the gullet).

 A report published in the journal Circulation: Cardiovascular Quality and Outcomes concluded that overall, the benefits of statins largely outweigh the risks associated with the medication.